Subject leader: Miss Delaney

 Contact email: email@example.com

-Religious Education provides our pupils with opportunities to explore what people believe and what difference this makes to how they live, so that they can gain the knowledge, understanding and skills needed to be able to handle questions raised by religion and belief, and to reflect on their own ideas and ways of living, and links to our whole school DNA.
+‘The principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.’

-Have a look at the websites below to find out more about Religious Education, and things to do with your child at home (These are all external websites, which the school has no control over):
+Explore the websites below to find out more about Religious Education and activities to do with your child at home.